dantegates/dantegates.github.io/_posts/2019-10-27-clustering-and-image-segmentation.md

 It took several iterations of guess and check to determine that 20 was a number that worked decently well for all players.

-The third thing I like about this solution is probably the one like that most, and that is, that clustering feels very intutive here.
+The third thing I like about this solution is probably the one like that most, and that is, that clustering feels very intuitive here.
 In fact, the code I originally wrote is very similar to clustering.
 Although there are still some technical differences that eventually cause the analogy to break down, you could think about it as clustering with a precomputed centroid (the first pixel which I knew would be the background) and [Chebyshev distance](https://en.wikipedia.org/wiki/Chebyshev_distance) as the distance metric.
 It's pretty cool that the heuristic I used at first is only a few steps away from a more elegant approach leveraging machine learning.